Last Updated on

 So, what is the Naxalite or Maoist rebellion in India and is Jagdalpur safe for tourists?
 In short, is it safe to travel to Bastar?

 What is Naxalism in India?
-What are people in Bastar fighting for?

 The Indian Maoists, also called Naxals or Naxalites, have managed to create a red corridor stretching from Nepal to southern India and the Chhattisgarh is right in the centre.